bwarren2/voting_2016/slides/content/slides-1.0/ohio.md

 {{<localplotly "OH/r_vote_gain_%25_2012.html" 720 420>}}

 Republicans saw a consistent, large voter turnout increase throughout eastern Ohio, with many counties in excess of a 25% increase.
-Basically, in many counties, every 4 2012 GOP voters found a new friend who did not vote R in 2012 and got them to vote Trump.
+Mathematically, it's like 2012 GOP voters made groups of four people, and each group got someone who did not vote R in 2012 to vote Trump.
 In Gallia county, (the county with the two large coal plants as their biggest employers,) the GOP vote increased *66%*.
-Every 3 2012 R voters found _2_ people to vote Trump.
+R voters made groups of three and each group found _2_ people to vote Trump.
+This is an effect.

 ### Dem Turnout change, 2016 Dem votes / 2012 Dem votes